vyalikov/signet-rails/README.md

 3. Better way of sourcing the Google default authorization_uri and token_credential_uri?
 From signet directly?
 4. Clear definition of the Signet options and the `signet-rails` options
 5. More Rails-esque way of getting the `rack.session` in `extract\_from\_env`?
-6. Better way of loading persistance wrappers in builder?
+6. Better way of loading persistence wrappers in builder?
 7. Check to see whether we have all required signet options at the end of Builder.provder?
 8. Sort out `approval\_prompt` vs 'prompt'
 9. Better `auth\_options` split at the end of Builder.provider?